tvpollet/tvpollet.github.io/_posts/2024-12-12-Website_update.md

 published: true
 ---

-A very brief post to tell you about the website update.
+A very brief message about the website update.
+This is how I spent my afternoon.
 Hurrah!

 This was all driven by the fact that I wanted a bluesky button at the bottom of my page.
 Sigh.
 Anyway, can you spot the other differences?